BalintCsala/TartTin/README.md

  6. Run `py atlas_generator.py`.
 Ignore the errors and warnings
  7. Take the `assets` folder and put it inside the VanillaPudingTart folder in your resourcepacks folder (If it asks you about conflicting files, tell it to replace them)
     1. The folder you put the assets folder into should already contain one, the OS will automatically merge them for you
- 8. Launch the game and activate the resource pack
+ 8. Launch the game and activate the resource pack Be sure to have *fabulous!* graphics selected, or you will see strange artifacts in the world.

 ## Caveats